-For each frame in c, a shared linear layer computes a scalar.
-All weightings are then collected and softmax is applied, forming normalised weightings.
-A weighted average of all frames is then computed, forming a global representation.
-This representation is fed into a multi-layer perceptron (MLP) and predicts the final intelligibility score, scaled to be between 0 and 1 [25].
+For each frame in c, a shared linear layer computes a scalar value.
+All weightings are then collected and softmax function is applied, forming normalised weightings.
+A weighted average of all frames is then computed, subsequently creating a global representation.
+This representation is fed into a multi-layer perceptron (MLP) and predicts the final intelligibility score, scaled to be between 0 and 1 [25] using the sigmoid activation function.
+The weighting mechanism allows the predicting function to assign relative importance in predicting speech intelligibility to each frame, rather than simply taking a naïve average of all frames.

 The network is trained to minimise the mean-squared error (MSE) loss between the estimated and true speech intelligibility score.
-Building on our prior work, we tried more sophisticated predicting functions which incorporated deep convolutional networks and transformer architectures, but found the limited dataset size meant these more powerful architectures were prone to overfitting the training split.
+Building on our prior work, we tried more sophisticated predicting functions which incorporated deep convolutional networks and transformer architectures, but found the limited dataset size meant these more powerful architectures were prone to overfitting the training dataset due to its comparatively small size.
 Hence, we found the simple predicting functions introduced in our earlier work to work best.
+We consider two variations, one with a hidden layer size of 256 and a second with a hidden layer size of 512, which are denoted "Small" and "Large" predictors respectively.